 Fall Equinox marks the first day of Fall.
 In the Northern Hemisphere, it lands around September 21st-23rd each year (March 21st-23rd in the Southern Hemisphere).
 Here at HHH, we celebrate this time of year as Mabon, so named after the Welsh God of Light.
 Mabon and it’s counterpart Holy Day, Ostara (Spring Equinox), mark the two times of the year where the amount of daylight is equal to the amount of nighttime.
 Both honor the balance of night and day, light and dark.
 But, Mabon specifically is a time of giving thanks for and sharing the blessings and abundance we’ve each received in our lives throughout the year.

 Fall Equinox has been marked and celebrated by many cultures as the time of harvest.
 This is the time of year when food is most abundant.
 Plants are producing delicious fruits and berries to spread their seeds and animal populations are plentiful from the maturity of their spring-born.
 This is the original and true time of Thanksgiving.
-The time before that title was corrupted in America by colonization and genocide.
-Before it was wrongfully moved by some to the Native American National Day of Mourning in November.
+The time before that title was corrupted in America by colonization and genocide, which led to the Native American National Day of Mourning in November.

 In Ancient Greece, Fall equinox marked the time when the Goddess Persephone returned to the Underworld.
 Ancient Chinese held their Harvest Moon Festival at the time of the closest full moon to Fall Equinox, called the Harvest Moon.
 Some Chinese and Vietnamese people today still celebrate this festival with family/friend gatherings, giving thanks, lantern lighting, and mooncakes.
 Japanese Buddhists celebrate both Fall and Spring Equinox as Higan.
 This is a holiday where they journey to their hometowns to pay respects to their ancestors.
 And, people of the British Isles traditionally held their fall harvest festivals on the Sunday nearest the Harvest Moon.